 Test and live modes

 Unchurn supports both Stripe test mode and live mode.
-The two are kept apart end-to-end.
-A test-mode token can never trigger a live-mode change, and the other way around.
+The two are kept apart end-to-end — a test-mode token can’t trigger a live-mode change, and a live-mode token can’t trigger a test-mode change.
+The mode is set by your server when it signs the token; the widget and the browser never get to choose it.

 How modes are bound